guah0s/uozulu/README.md

 _ExceptionalBag_ = A container in your character's backpack to store Exceptional items
 _ForgeObj_ - ID of a forge nearby
 _ItemType_ - Uncomment an item type you want to craft
-_SmeltExcept_ - if set to 1, Exceptional items are smelted just like the regular ones, if set to 0, Exceptional items are stored in the ExceptionalBag
+_SmeltExcept_ - if set to 1, Exceptional items are smelted just like the regular ones; if set to 0, Exceptional items are stored in the ExceptionalBag
+ _SmeltPerfect_ - if set to 1, Perfect items are smelted just like the regular ones; if set to 0, Perfect items are stored in the PerfectBag

 Maximum number of items of certain quality before the script stops:
 _MAX_EXCEPTIONAL_COUNT_ = 999; // Adjust the maximum count as needed